redien/reuse-lang/README.md

   - Use a binary tree instead of a prefix tree?
 - Manually create symbols for reserved identifiers for constant time lookup
   - Compare ID with range of symbols
-- Remove all string comparisons from the code generators

 **Thoughts on a parens-less syntax**